rsmaayon/rsmaayon/README.md

 - 🎯Focussing for interesting projects and understanding existing projects.
 - <img src="https://github.com/rsmaayon/rsmaayon/assets/116261236/f9df529b-cc10-473e-9ba0-e4fa966acf21" width="25"> Always learning something because it is new or I forgot.
 - 💯Cheat sheets and road maps (collected from others) are also in repo, check them as it is very useful directly or indirectly.
+- 💡Few notable works (not in repo): Automation for testing, Analysis of data, Visualization with Python,Plotly, problem identification with pattern recognition.
+- ❄️ Old school programmer with C,C++,Fortran and programmed with Matlab, C2000, Arduino, PLC, FPGA, Raspberry Pi.
+- 🧩Worked with Optimization(meta-heuristic) algorithms, Neural Networks and Control algorithms (I forgot few others, but will update later).
+- 📍Learning markdown too, so will update this page later.

 🌟Thank you and have a nice day 🌟.